MegaWatt14/XMM-Ranging/README.md

 # XMM-Ranging
-Python coded app to calculate XMM ranging
+App to calculate XMM ranging coded using Python and PyQt4 for the GUI